-Nobody wants to deal with the nightmare of a failing power supply – trust us.
-And the worst part is, a lot of the time you won’t even know your power supply is on its last legs until it’s too late.
-Sure, there are some symptoms as in your face as your PC flat out refusing to boot, but they could be as subtle as some lost power efficiency.
-Do yourself a favor, if you’re building a PC, go out and buy the best power supply you can muster.
-No one wants to have their house catch fire to save a little cash.
+There’s nothing worse than a failing power supply – trust us.
+And, to make it worse, a lot of the time you won’t even notice when your power supply is beginning to fail until it’s too late.
+Sure, there are some noticeable symptoms like having your PC just flat-out refusing to turn on, but they could also be as subtle as some lost power efficiency.
+Look, just do yourself a favor – go out and buy the best power supply you can muster.
+You don’t want to have your house catch fire just to save some cash.

 Best power supply: Corsair RM750x